 With the weather starting to cool as we head into winter, it’s important to look at these positives when it comes to taking your workouts outside.
 While it may be colder, using the foliage, a glass of warm apple cider, or the allure of Thanksgiving dinner is a motivator to stay in shape is certainly welcome.

 One of the best things about training outdoors is that it’s free and accessible for everyone.
-A big deterrent stopping people from engaging in regular exercise at their local gym is cost (well, and that COVID-19 thing).
+A big deterrent stopping people from engaging in regular exercise at their local gym is cost.
 Thankfully, training outdoors with only a few simple pieces of equipment can help keep your overall costs low, and ensure you are getting in a great workout to push you towards your goals.

 Time is another popular deterrent when it comes to people not making it to the gym.
 We all lead very busy lives while trying to juggle a work and life balance, with exercise often being pushed to the back burners.
 Through using the landscapes just outside of our doors, we can still get in a fantastic workout, all while avoiding the traffic and travel times that come with going to a gym.
 This allows you to get in an efficient workout during those small breaks in your day.